redxzeta/Awesome-Adoption/CONTRIBUTING.md

 - Description of the implementation
 - Why this would be a good `feature` to add

+### Assigning Issues

+Issue is First Come First Serve

+- Please do not open a pull request to an already assigned issue unless it is an open issue
+- Let me know in Discord if you are having problems with the issue

 ### Enhancement Issue

 This issue is meant for non-functional changes.
 Please provide the following information: